 - Face and body lotion in recyclable containers

 Many people think that shopping zero waste is more expensive but that’s not the case with a plant-based diet.
 You’ll often buy the exact amount of the product you need and end up with less waste and more savings.
 When you shop in bulk, you tend to think it’s more expensive because food packaging tricks you into thinking you’re getting more for less.
 Just compare the weight of the product you buy in a box with the weight of your bulk product to get a real comparison.
 I’ve noticed that the price point is about the same for most things.
 In some cases, it’s less.

 If you aren’t following a plant-based diet then it may be more expensive for meat, fish and cheese because deli counters sell higher quality.
 But do you really want to be cheaping out of these items?

 You may notice that zero-waste stores will have more organic options and the organic choices will definitely be more expensive.
 If you want to save then opt for non-organic.

-Body products are the one area where things can be a bit more expensive.
-Package free soaps and deodorants are usually handmade so you’re paying for the labour.
+Body products are one area where things can be a bit more expensive.
+Package-free soaps and deodorants are usually handmade so you’re paying for the labour.
 Lush is definitely 20 – 40% more expensive than low-end pharmacy brands.
 That said, you’ll generally have a better product.
-Dish and laundry soaps are about the same but it depends what brands you buy.
+Dish and laundry soaps are about the same but it depends on what brands you buy.

 I think most sensible people care about the environment but to eat and act differently takes commitment.
 That’s why a challenge is nice.
 You don’t need to commit for life, just try it out.
 In the end, you may walk away with new habits that can impact your daily life and influence others.